Chengchen Zhang Lab@Soton

 Supermetals vs Superbugs

-Liquid Metal-based Antimicrobials for Combating Bacterial Infections
+Metal-based Antimicrobials for Controlling Infection

 We are pioneering novel gallium-based antimicrobials by studying their interactions with biological systems across molecular, cellular, and tissue levels.
-By incorporating computational methods for molecular screening and structural optimisation, we aim to accelerate the discovery of next-generation antimicrobials that combine high selectivity against drug-resistant pathogens with minimal toxicity to host tissues.
+By incorporating computational methods for molecular screening and structural optimisation, we aim to accelerate the discovery of next-generation antimicrobials that combine high selectivity against pathogens with minimal toxicity to host tissues.

 Acknowledgement: